IvanKubrick/a11-game/README.md

 All work and no play makes Ivan a dull boy
 All work and no play makes Ivan a dull boy
 All work and no play makes Ivan a dull boy
- All work and no play makes Ivan a dull boy
+.All work and no play makes Ivan a dull boy
 All work and no play makes Ivan a dull boy
 All work and no play makes Ivan a dull boy
 All work and no play makes Ivan a dull boy
-  All work and no play makes Ivan a dull boy
+..All work and no play makes Ivan a dull boy
- All work and no play makes Ivan a dull boy
+.All work and no play makes Ivan a dull boy
 All work and no play makes Ivan a dyll boy
 All work and no play makes Ivan a dullboy
 All work and no play makes Ivan a dull boy